reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/Event_MsBuildAIDayKeynote.md

 Scott delved into AI orchestration, highlighting the role of semantic kernels in facilitating communication between models.
 He emphasized the importance of private LLM to safeguard sensitive data, ensuring Azure-hosted systems remain secure.

-## Keynote joined by Jolynn to go through copilot in Github
+## Joylynn kirui going through copilot in Github

-Jolynn took the stage at MSBuildAI Day to showcase the GitHub Copilot.
+**Joylynn Kirui** took the stage at MSBuildAI Day to showcase the GitHub Copilot.
 This innovative platform promises to revolutionize the way developers work, making coding a smoother, more intuitive experience.

 ### Copilotism: The AI pair programmer

-Jolynn delved into the concept of Copilotism, which is set to redefine how we approach coding tasks.
+**Joylynn Kirui** delved into the concept of Copilotism, which is set to redefine how we approach coding tasks.
 GitHub Copilot boasts a range of features designed to streamline the coding process, with a particular emphasis on enhancing productivity and creativity.

 ### Slash Commands for Seamless Interaction